Whiteface (performance)

-Whiteface is a type of performance in which a person wears theatrical makeup in order to make themselves look like a white person.
+Whiteface is a type of performance in which a person of color uses makeup in order to appear fair-skinned.
 The term is a reversal of the form of performance known as blackface, in which makeup was used by a performer to make themselves look like a black person, usually to portray a stereotype.
 Whiteface performances originated in the 19th century, and today still occasionally appear in films.
 Modern usages of whiteface can be contrasted with blackface in contemporary art.

 History

 The earliest use of the term, noted by the Oxford English Dictionary, is from the New York Clipper in 1870, informing readers that William "Joe" Murphy has given up minstrelsy to "appear on the legitimate boards in white face."

 By 1908, actor Dooley Wilson had earned his nickname for his whiteface impersonation of an Irishman singing a song called "Mr. Dooley".

 The OED also lists a 1947 reference to the black actor Canada Lee performing the role of Bosola in The Duchess of Malfi in whiteface.